harry-06/HuGoO/README.md

 # Hugo-Static-Site-Generator
-Static website generator- useful for prototypes
+Static website generator- useful for quick building of prototypes